leganux/msgonest-cli/README.md

-# rumor-cli
+# msgonest-cli

-rumor-cli is a command-line tool designed to eliminate boilerplate and repetitive code when generating the essential files for a microservices project.
+msgonest-cli is a command-line tool designed to eliminate boilerplate and repetitive code when generating the essential files for a microservices project.
 It streamlines the process by automatically creating GRPC proto files, API components (controller, service, and DTO), and Go code for the API gateway, based on a single JSON configuration file provided by the user.